NilPointer-Software/bdfd-wiki/src/bdscript/toLowercase.md

 # $toLowercase
-Converts a provided text to lowercase format.
+Converts the provided text to lowercase format.

 ## Syntax
 ```